cea-lateqs/STMapy/README.md

 #### File selection

 To load a CITS, click on the **Open CITS** button on top-left corner.
 A window will appear, prompting to select a CITS of supported format (either .3ds, .sm4 or .asc).
-The filenames can be filtered according to the format by selecting _3D binary file_ (.3ds) or _RHK File_ (.sm4) or _Ascii files_ (.asc).
+The filenames can be filtered according to the format by selecting _3D binary file_ (.3ds) or _RHK File_ (.sm4) or _Ascii files_ (.asc) or _mtrx files_ (_mtrx).

 #### Topography

 Once the CITS was selected, Stmapy will load the spectroscopic data and will attempt to read the topography to plot it in a seperate window.

 This always succeeds for .3ds and .sm4 as it plots the topography contained in the file.
-For .asc however, it will search for a file 'Topo.txt' in the same folder of the selected file.
+For .asc and mtrx however, it will search for a file 'Topo.txt' in the same folder of the selected file.
 This 'Topo.txt' can be created by using the _Export to TXT_ method of [Gwyddion](http://gwyddion.net/).
 If no topographic file is found, no topography will be plotted.

 <span style='color: red;'>No checks are done to see if 'Topo.txt' corresponds to the loaded CITS.
 Always check that the topography file was taken at the same location as the CITS.</span>